 We live in a time when the market is flooded with adulterated food items, especially oils and ghee.
 Ghee is an essential part of the Indian diet.
-Traditionally ghee was prepared in-house, but due to the hectic lifestyle, people buy ghee from the market.
-These days people prefer cow ghee as it is much lighter and easier to digest that buffalo ghee.
+Traditionally ghee was prepared in-house, but due to the hectic lifestyle, people now buy it from the market.
+These days people prefer cow ghee as it is much lighter and easier to digest than buffalo ghee.
 Even in cow ghee, we have several varieties available.
 Therefore, it becomes imperative that we get to know all aspects of ghee so that we can be assured of the quality and maximum health benefits.
 Here are some common FAQs about the type and ghee price in India.

 What are some cow ghee brands available online?

 Some cow ghee brands, as well as ghee price in India per kg or litre available on Amazon, are:

 - Indic Wisdom: 1102 INR (450 ml)

 What is the price range of cow ghee in India?

 Ideally, the cow ghee rate ranges from 500 to 3000 per litre.

 Why do brands like Amul and Patanjali offer cheaper cow ghee?